JRomIV/Cyclistic_Case_Study/cyclistic_analysis.md

 ![](cyclistic_analysis_files/figure-gfm/unnamed-chunk-30-1.png)<!-- -->

-Distribution of ride length Non-members average ride duration is twice as long as members despite members using the service more frequently.
+Distribution of ride length.
+Non-members average ride duration is twice as long as members despite members using the service more frequently.

 ``` r